 A delightful chaos composed of arbitrary pictures and words that even after repeated viewings allows you to spot new things.
 What can this be other than a collage?
 Throughout the centuries, collage-like application techniques appear at different moments and in different locations, but it was only after 1900 – in conjunction with the rise of modernism and courtesy of the pioneers George Braque and Pablo Picasso – that this art form made a real breakthrough.

 As is evident from the numerous images of spray cans, marker pens and paint rollers that can be found on the streets, you cannot but conclude that graffiti and street artists are very keen to call attention to the material that enables them to display their artistic skills.
 Art about making art, or in other words; meta art.

-Many graffiti and street artists have elevated a self-invented cartoonesque figure to become a trademark.
+For many graffiti and street artists, a self-invented cartoonesque figure has become a trademark.
 KBTR and Oxalien are two glaring examples.
-The hot-tempered dwarf with his red pointed hat and the inflated bubble of pink chewing gum with horns and sharp teeth, have spread across large parts of the Netherlands like a virus.
+In fact, they’re the names of both the silly figures as well as the artists themselves.
+The hot-tempered dwarf with his red pointed hat and the inflated bubble of pink chewing gum with horns and sharp teeth have, oftentimes together, spread across large parts of the Netherlands like a virus.

 ‘‘Get outta here, a page full of cat pictures?
 How dare you come up with that and how do you think you'll get away with it?’’
 Well yes, that's what I've been asking myself too...
 On a World Wide Web that is ceaselessly inundated with honey-sweet and quasi-comical cat content, this contribution can just as well be omitted, right?
 Or cannot at all be missed?
 Who shall say?